FJFehr/FJFehr.github.io/_posts/2025-02-25-research-internship-at-amazon-berlin.md

 <figure>
   <img src="/assets/images/berlin/polaroids.jpeg" alt="A collection of polaroids at the kite festival." style="width: 100%;">
-  <figcaption style="text-align: center; font-size: 14px; color: gray;">A collection of polaroids I took at the kite festival.</figcaption>
+  <figcaption style="text-align: center; font-size: 14px; color: gray;">Tempelhofer Feld, Berlin: A collection of polaroids from the kite festival with friends.</figcaption>
 </figure>